-Shortcodes are a powerful way to add dynamic content to your WordPress site without writing complex code in every template.
-If you’re building a custom theme or working with a child theme, shortcodes give you flexibility to insert reusable elements anywhere.
+Shortcodes are one of the most powerful features in WordPress.
+They allow you to add dynamic, reusable content anywhere on your website without rewriting complex PHP code in every template file.
+If you are building a custom theme or modifying a child theme, shortcodes give you flexibility, scalability, and cleaner code management.

-Create a PHP function that will return the output you want to display.
+Open your theme’s functions.php file and create a function that returns the content you want to display.

 Syntax: